-Homemade vareniki is the Russian name for a Polish pierogi.
-Since my husband is Doukhobor, we make quite a bit of vareniki in our house.
+Homemade vareniki is the Russian name for a pierogi.
+Since my husband is Doukhobor, we use his baba’s traditional recipe for our vareniki.

 Vareniki are a Russian version of pierogies.
-They can be stuffed with a wide variety of delicious fillings, ranging from traditional potato and cheese to kimchi.
+They can be stuffed with a wide variety of delicious fillings, ranging from traditional potato and cheese to fresh berries.
 They also freeze well for a homemade “instant” meal.

 - Prep Time: 1 hour